imomayiz/Binary-classification-using-Python/README.md

 ## Brief description

 In this project, we aim to apply different machine learning models onto two different datasets for binary classification.
-However, our scripts are factorized in so far as they can be applied to different datasets.
+However, our scripts can be applied to different datasets.

 ## Algorithms